Web of Science Starter and Expanded APIs in Python#

 3. Short Record View with WOS Expanded#

 The Short Record view for the WOS Expanded API allows users to receive limited metadata without counting against an institution’s usage quota for Full Record downloads.
-We recommend to first check whether the data you require is More information can be found in the WOS API release notes and the Swagger documentation.
+We recommend to first check whether the data you require is available.
+More information can be found in the WOS API release notes and the Swagger documentation.

 This example uses the citing